The InSAR absolute phase amid singularities: Reconstructing the absolute phase

-An elementary loop with nonzero $N$ is said to encircle a phase singularity, in analogy to the continuous case.
-In InSAR, such a loop and $N$ are referred to as residues \cite{bamler98,rosen00}.
+An elementary loop with nonzero $N$ is said to encircle a phase singularity, by analogy to the continuous case.
+In InSAR, such a loop and $N$ are referred to as residue \cite{bamler98,rosen00}.
 In two dimensions, a standard loop orientation can be chosen \cite{berry09}, assigning generic phase singularities a value of $N = 1$ (positive) or $N = -1$ (negative).
 The elementary loop integral is a discrete exterior derivative operation such as the curl \cite{goldstein88,bamler98}.
-In this discrete setting, the only non-generic singularity has $N = 2$, an example of which is shown in Fig. \ref{fig:residue}a).
-Each elementary loop segment contributes $\Delta \phi_{\mathrm{d}} = \pi$.
+In this discrete setting, the only non-generic singularity has $N = 2$.
+This non-generic singularity is shown in Fig. \ref{fig:residue}a): Each elementary loop segment contributes $\Delta \phi_{\mathrm{d}} = \pi$, due to the restriction to $(-\pi, \pi]$.
 The same result would be obtained for the inverse loop because the unwrapped phase is restricted to $(-\pi, \pi]$.
-This violation of antisymmetry, $\pi = \Delta \phi_{\mathrm{d}}(\xb, \xb+\Delta_i) \neq - \Delta \phi_{\mathrm{d}}(\xb+\Delta_i, \xb)$, challenges discrete approximations of the exterior derivative \cite{goldstein88,bamler98}, but these complications are usually neglected because they do not arise generically.
+This violation of antisymmetry, $\pi = \Delta \phi_{\mathrm{d}}(\xb, \xb+\Delta_i) \neq - \Delta \phi_{\mathrm{d}}(\xb+\Delta_i, \xb)$, challenges discrete approximations of the exterior derivative \cite{goldstein88,bamler98}.
+These complications are usually neglected in practice because they do not arise generically.